fedelensch/lensch-roterlago/README.md

 # Lensch Roterlago Theme
-Visual Studio Code Dark Theme with Red Accent with syntax based on Atom.
+Dark Theme for Visual Studio Code.
+With Red Accent and Syntax based on One Pro of Atom.

 ![Lensch Roterlago Icon](https://github.com/federicolencina/vscode-lensch-roterlago/assets/166924760/9063a02b-c4de-465d-8908-bcfd18595baa)